 We often take our hands for granted, until a condition or injury affects our ability to use them.
-The hand, wrist and elbow specialists at Pontchartrain Orthopedics & Sports Medicine treat the full spectrum of injuries and conditions affecting the upper extremity.
+The hand, wrist, and elbow specialists at Pontchartrain Orthopedics & Sports Medicine treat the full spectrum of injuries and conditions affecting the upper extremities.

 What is a Hand Specialist?

 In addition to completing medical school and a residency in orthopedic surgery, an orthopedic hand specialist completes an additional year of training called a hand surgery fellowship.
-A specialist is board certified.
-Board certification requires continuing training in the latest diagnostic techniques and surgical procedures.
-Simply put, a hand specialist has the highest level training, expertise and experience to accurately diagnose and effectively treat any hand condition.
+Specialists are board certified, which requires continual training in the latest diagnostic techniques and surgical procedures.
+Simply put, a hand specialist has the highest level of training, expertise, and experience to accurately diagnose and effectively treat any hand condition.

 Hand Conditions Treated